HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 #### background

-As one of the oldest shorthands, `background` is also highly used, appearing 1 billion times in 92% of pages.
-It's used more frequently than any of its longhands except `background-color`, which is used 1.5 billion times, in roughly the same number of pages.
-However, this doesn’t mean developers are fully comfortable with all of its syntax: nearly all (>90%) of `background` usage is very simple, with one or two values, most likely colors and images or images and positions.
+As one of the oldest shorthands, `background` is also highly used, appearing 1 billion times in 92% of pages. it is used more frequently than any of its longhands except `background-color`, which is used 1.5 billion times, in roughly the same number of pages.
+However, this doesn't mean developers are fully comfortable with all of its syntax: nearly all (>90%) of `background` usage is very simple, with one or two values, most likely colors and images or images and positions.
 For anything further, the longhands are seen as more self-explanatory.

 {{ figure_markup(
   image="background-shorthand-versus-longhand.png",